Ruger Security 9 Compact Review by Alien Gear Holsters

 First, the good stuff.

 The Security 9 Compact is sized just right for concealed carry.
 The grip is just long enough for most people to get a good firing grip short of those with truly huge hands.
 My hand hangs a bit over the edge, but it's enough to keep control.
 It's actually pretty svelte for a pistol that uses a staggered magazine.
-The serrations allow for good grip, including forward serrations for a press check.
+The serrations allow for good grip, including forward serrations for a .

 Construction is good and the interior of the slide isn't machined to death either.
 For a bottom-dollar gun, it's pretty decently put-together.
 The pistol is simple, which is appreciable.
 Everything you need, nothing you don't, and there's something to be said for that.